titanfede25/Disney/README.md

 Then in the Postman you have to put in the URL input "http://localhost:3001/..."

-Watch all you can do with the swagger.json file
+Watch all you can do with the swagger.json (./swagger.json)